nikodunk/electrade-2-insurance-static/_posts/2018-02-15-version-2-simplified.markdown

                  |

-See below for the updated system.
+Get the updated system here: